Volumes top-level element

-Volumes are persistent data stores implemented by the platform.
-The Compose specification offers a neutral abstraction for services to mount volumes, and configuration parameters to allocate them on infrastructure.
+Volumes are persistent data stores implemented by the container engine.
+Compose offers a neutral way for services to mount volumes, and configuration parameters to allocate them to infrastructure.

-an example of a two-service setup where a database’s data directory is shared with another service as a volume named
+The following example shows a two-service setup where a database's data directory is shared with another service as a volume, named db-data, so that it can be periodically backed up.

 services: